Nordlien/PhotoTags-Synchronizer/docs/index.md

     - Problem 1: But not all meta information will be saved, example, e.g. on many video files.
     - Problem 2: Save meta information using Microsoft Atoms not using international standards.
     - Problem 3: Many other tools, Exiftool can only read but can not save Microsoft Xtra Atoms
-    - Problem 4: When moving media files from old computer to new computer, you lose meta information, because a lot of meta information saved only in a local database and not in the media file.
+    - Problem 4: When moving media files from old computer to new computer, you lose meta information, because a lot of meta information is saved only in a local database and not in the media file.
   - Microsoft Photos
-    - Problem 1: Store some information only in local database and some information in cloud.
+    - Problem 1: Store some information only in a local database and some information in cloud.
     - Problem 2: There are no synchronization between data store locally and between other computers
   - Google Photos and most likely all other cloud storage providers
     - Problem 1: All data is stored in the cloud.
 If you want to move to another provider, all your tags are gone.
 According to GDPR this data is yours, but you are not able to download it.